 - F. Let all participate and become involved.
 Those that can read should take turns in reading as well as in prayer.
 Even the little tots can say a few words in prayer even if they cannot read.
 They can be taught songs in which all can take part.

 I. Let the children that are old enough conduct the family worship time some time either in the whole or in part.
 Let them do it their way and express themselves.
 It will create interest in it for them.
-This is also a good way to develop them spiritually and in self confidence.
+This is also a excellent way to develop them spiritually and in self-confidence.
 They should be encouraged in what they do or say and not be belittled.